aphiria/aphiria/README.md

 <h2>Ideas</h2>

-* Should set the HTTP protocol in the request message's `properties`
+* Should set the HTTP protocol version, matched route variables in the request message's `properties`
 * I forgot - how do I specify trusted proxies?
-I feel like I already figured this.
+I feel like I already figured this out.

 <h2>Requests</h2>